 The candidate will provide a "mail ready" package of scholarly materials and publications for each referee.
-(The candidate may include a personal statement.)
-The T/P Committee Chair will mail the packages, a set of departmental Criteria, and an accompanying letter requesting an "objective" evaluation and an abbreviated vita from each of the five referees selected.
+This may include a personal statement from the candidate.
+The T/P Committee Chair or Assistant Chair will mail the packages, a set of departmental Criteria, and an accompanying letter requesting an "objective" evaluation and an abbreviated vita from each of the five referees selected.